ruan-xian/PowerScraper/README.md

 ## Known Issues

 I don't have a Mac.
+If you have a Mac and know Python, email me.

 ## Concerns